thedynamiclinker/Softwar/EXECUTEME.md

 ![[abundance-makes-me-poor.jpg]]

-For anyone lonely for something we don't know we're lonely for.
+For anyone lonely for something you can't explain why you're lonely for.

 ![[lonely-for-something-we-dont-know-were-lonely-for.jpg]]